 Flight following is NOT the same as filing and opening VFR flight plan.
 They are independent of each other.

-The main difference between the two is who you talk to and how long you talk to them.
+The main difference between opening a flight plan and flight following is who you talk to and how long you talk to them.

 Now that we cleared that up, let’s get into the meat of the procedure: